-&lt;sup>17 See the discussion in Chapter 11 of Card and Krueger (1995).
+19 See the discussion in Chapter 11 of Card and Krueger (1995).
 The monopsony explanation has been criticized for the lack of evidence that increases in minimum wages lead to price reductions, as would be predicted by that model (see, for example, Aaronson, French, and MacDonald, 2008).
 Likewise, an efficiency wage explanation that involved employment increases would also predict price decreases.
 What evidence there is on prices is confined to the restaurant sector, and it is not clear whether the same result would be forthcoming in the retail trade sector.

 The pattern of employment effects in Table 4 is particularly intriguing in this regard.

-Overall product-demand effects from minimum wage increases might be modest given the small number of minimum-wage workers, but such product-demand effects as there are likely to be concentrated in sectors of the economy that make up a greater part of consumption for low-wage workers.
+Overall product-demand effects from minimum wage increases might be modest given the small number of minimum-wage workers, but such product-demand effects as there are are likely to be concentrated in sectors of the economy that make up a greater part of consumption for low-wage workers.
 Income effects in food purchases are likely to be large at the low end of the income distribution, and additional food purchases by low-wage workers are more likely in supermarkets and convenience stores than they are in specialty-food stores that cater more to high-income individuals.
 Finally, although the estimated employment effects in alcoholic beverage stores are smaller, it seems reasonable to surmise that the marginal propensity to consume alcoholic beverages among low-wage workers could be non-negligible.
+These patterns are at best speculative, although we think they would be a fruitful avenue for future consideration using data on consumer expenditures.20